lindseysim/web-common/README.md

 <a name="common-DateUTC" href="#common-DateUTC">#</a>
 **DateUTC**(*year*, *month*, *day*[, *hour*[, *min*[, *sec*]]]) ⇒ `Date`

-Creates a datetime, forced as UTC. **Note that month must be indicated as 1-12** (unlike traditional Date constructor as 0-11).
+Creates a datetime, forced as UTC. **Month is to be indicated as number from 1-12** (unlike traditional Date constructor as 0-11).

 <a name="common-dateAsUTC" href="#common-dateAsUTC">#</a>
 *Date*.prototype.**asUTC**() ⇒ `Date`